-- (a) The database architecture should be flexible, e.g. allow for storing both flat files as well as compressed archives. - (b) Separate tables and entries are required for laboratory experimental work, data processing and the allele Errorl Bookmark not defined. scores. - (c) Store information at different levels (allele scores / how the allele score was called (the rules or the interpretation rules behind a decision) / (links) to the raw data (tiff files, bam files, files that came out of the machine that produced the data that were used for allele scoring and interpretation). - (d) For sequencing data, variant call files in VCF or BCF format corresponding to the standard version 4.2 or higher.
-Header entries should contain the name and version of the different scripts used for both sequence read mapping, read filtering, variant calling and variant filtering in such a way that a bioinformatician can repeat the analysis. - (e) In case of replicate samples, one genotype entry can be computed and stored in case the DNA profiles of the replicates match.
-In case of non-matching replicates, the record needs to be flagged or filtered out where appropriate.
-The rules applied for these cases need to be documented in a publicly accessible code repository that is references from the variant call file.
-Frequencies could also be used for heterogeneous varieties. - (f) Validation of the VCF and or BCF data against relevant specifications. - (g) Easy to share data, (e.g. API).
+- (a) The database architecture should be flexible, e.g. allow for storing both flat files as well as compressed archives. - (b) Separate tables and entries are required for laboratory experimental work, data processing and the allele scores. - (c) Storage of information at different levels for example allele scores and any rules for interpretation behind the decision and links to the raw data (tiff files, bam files) that were produced. - (d) For sequencing data, variant call files in VCF or BCF format corresponding to the standard version 4.2 or higher.
+Header entries should contain the name and version of the different scripts used for both sequence read mapping, read filtering, variant calling and variant filtering in such a way that a bioinformatician can repeat the analysis. - (e) In case of replicate samples where the DNA profile does not match, the record needs to be flagged or filtered out where appropriate.
+The rules applied for these cases need to be documented in a publicly accessible code repository that is referenced from the variant call file.
+Frequencies could also be used for heterogeneous varieties.

+- (f) Validation of the VCF and or BCF data against relevant specifications. - (g) Easy to share data, (e.g. API).